-Beyond the general inhibitions of the textbook structure, a variety of progressive political prejudices distort the history these textbooks provide.
-For the most part this is not a question of outright mistakes, but of structure, emphasis, and omission.
-There is a constant, light massaging of the American history to forward a progressive narrative-and sometimes a more heavy skew.
+Beyond the general inhibitions of the textbooks' structure, a variety of progressive political prejudices distorts the history these textbooks provide.
+For the most part, this is not a question of outright mistakes, but of structure, emphasis, and omission.
+There is a constant, light massaging of the American history to forward a progressive narrative-and sometimes a heavier skew.

-America Unexceptional-Save Where Damnable
+America Unexceptional-Except Where Damnable

 The textbooks' most basic structural choice is to downplay what is distinctive in American history-above all, the linked histories of faith, prosperity, and liberty.
 Some parts of this history remain.
-America's History notes of New England that "by establishing a "holy commonwealth," they [the Puritans] gave a moral dimension to American history that survives today" (58).
-America's History likewise briefly mentions that "For Fish and thousands of other ordinary settlers, New England had proved to be a new world of opportunity" (65).
+America's History notes of New England that "by establishing a 'holy commonwealth,' they [the Puritans] gave a moral dimension to American history that survives today."
+America's History likewise briefly mentions that "For Fish and thousands of other ordinary settlers, New England had proved to be a new world of opportunity."
 But the textbooks generally obscure America's piety and prosperity-indeed, any of its virtues.
 The textbooks structure their history so that what is exceptional about America barely registers.
 Indeed, they also obscure the exceptional nature of England and Europe.

 They do so partly by the simple matter of sequencing.
-The textbooks generally, with astonishing rigidity, sequence the narrative to provide Indian and African history first, then European, and then to narrate every other colony's history before they get to New England.
-In America's History, the chapter "American Experiments, 1521-1700" starts with slavery, not liberty (38).
+The textbooks generally, with astonishing rigidity, sequence the narrative to provide Indian and African history first, then European, and then a narration of every other colony's history before getting to New England.
+In America's History, the chapter "American Experiments, 1521-1700" starts with slavery, not liberty.
 New England, and its distinctive, extraordinary history of liberty, then receive a bland description that tells as little as possible about what distinguished New England not only from the other colonies but also from all the world.
 The textbooks' sequencing renders it difficult or impossible for students to know or care that America and its freedoms are uniquely worthy of admiration.

 The textbooks add to their sequencing a carping belittling of European and American achievement.
-United States History and Geography accompanies its account of the remarkable European age of discovery with the marginally relevant note that "Scientific advances by Muslim scholars aided Europeans in making oceanic exploration possible and desirable" (10).
-Unfinished Nation, a serial sneerer, pettily refers to "William Dawes and Paul Revere" (103) and dismisses Washington's extraordinary military recovery at the end of 1776 in Trenton and Princeton as "two minor battles" (114).
-Unfinished Nation likewise makes much of the lack of universal uptake of the scientific method in colonial America, without noting that only European civilization possessed the scientific method at all (60).
-More important are descriptions such as that Unfinished Nation makes of the Constitution, "with its protections for the propertied white male elite and exclusion of everyone else from citizenship rights" (109).
-Set aside that citizenship and suffrage are not identical, but Unfinished Nation fundamentally misses the point
+United States: History and Geography accompanies its account of the remarkable European age of discovery with the marginally relevant note that "Scientific advances by Muslim scholars aided Europeans in making oceanic exploration possible and desirable."
+The Unfinished Nation, a serial sneerer, pettily refers to "William Dawes and Paul Revere" and dismisses Washington's extraordinary military recovery at the end of 1776 in Trenton and Princeton as "two minor battles."
+The Unfinished Nation likewise makes much of the lack of universal uptake of the scientific method in colonial

-&lt;sup>1 For further sneering and captiousness, see, for example, Unfinished Nation: 6, 97, 99.
+The Unfinished Nation, 114.
+For further sneering and captiousness, see, for example, The Unfinished Nation, 6, 97, 99.